JosTheDude/developer-toolkit/README.md

 - Scrollable Tooltips
 - Command Block IDE (for easy command block editing)
 - Dynamic App Icon (easily view which open client is connected to what!)
+- Lang Keys Resource Pack for Easy MiniMessage Translations
 - See through water and lava
 - Toggleable Fullbright
 - Extremely Increased Chat History
 - Disconnect Confirmations
 - Pre-installed Voice Chat
 - Basic Info Display
-- Better Nametags (Customize and make nametags however you want them!)
 - One-click server joining from the main menu
 - Rebind _everything_, from narrator to the F3 menu
 - Searchable Controls Menu
-- Improved Sounds (Fully Redone in-game sounds)
+- Bundled Worldedit
 - And so much more... view the mod menu in-game for a full list

-All with 61 mods in a highly performanced-optimized modpack.
+All with 63 mods in a highly performanced-optimized modpack.
 Built to work __out of the box!__

 ## Performance Recommendations
 Developer's Toolkit is built with performance in mind, however, it does contain a lot of mods and changes.
 The modpack is based off of Simply Optimized for maximum performance, however, there is additional performance overhead depending on computer specs.
 We recommend the following allocations to your client: